ManojChandran/oouve_database_ami/README.md

-# oouve_database_ami
+# AWS ami using packer

-Creating aws ami for a Cassandra node.
+This repository builds a custom AMI image for launching in AWS.